forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 Many people think that lifetime is a complex concept, as well as how to denote it in your code.
 Indeed, in Rust, lifetime annotation seems to be complex, and failing to understand it can lead to many compiler errors.
 In Mojo, however, the syntax related to lifetime is much simpler and more intuitive.

-::: warning Compatible Mojo version
+::: warning Future changes expected

-This chapter is compatible with Mojo v25.4 (2025-06-18).

 The lifetime system in Mojo is still evolving.
 The syntax and semantics described in this document are subject to change in future versions of Mojo.